The best Black Friday iPhone deals for 2019 in the US

 iPhone XR, 64GB, Unlocked (Renewed)

-You can get an unlocked iPhone XR on sale at Amazon for $500.
+You can get an unlocked iPhone XR on sale at Amazon for less than $500.
 The renewed iPhone features 64GB of storage and comes in six different color choices.

 View Deal